QUT-EESS/libRobotDev/README.md

 (11) All library functions must be defined in header files.
 Header files are files
     that end (without the quotes) with ".h".

-(12) All library functions should just be defined, never declared then defined:
+(12) All library functions should just be defined, there is no need for a prototype:
 ```
-// Example of a function declaration:
-uint16_t RDAddTwoNumbers(int x, int y); // DON'T DO THIS!

 // Example of a function definition:
 uint16_t RDAddTwoNumbers(int x, int y) {
     return (x + y);